arnav-deep/StaySafe/README.md

 # StaySafe
-Android app to warn people of leopards in the area.
+Android app to warn people of dangerous animals in the area.

 ![main_screen](images/main_screen.png)